 Falljokull literally means ‘falling glacier’ and it is the wondrous sight of ice crashing down the mountain towards the ocean that brings people here.
 Falljokull is an outlet glacier from Vatnajokull and is located in the Southeast of Iceland along the coastal road.
 You can visit Falljokull all year and tours from Skaftafell to Falljokull and then onto Vatnajokull glacier are very popular, allowing visitors to take time trekking before getting back on the tour bus.

 Öræfajökull is possibly the most famous of Vatnajokull’s outlet glaciers.
 Iceland’s largest active volcano sits under the ice at Oraefajokull, at the southern end of the Vatnajokull glacier.
 Here you can find Iceland’s highest point, Hvannadalshnúkur, which stands at 2110m.
 For this reason, Oraefajokull attracts hikers looking for glory - who doesn’t want to say they’ve reached the highest peak in Iceland?!
 The hike can take up to 15 hours in total, and should only be undertaken with professional guides.
+If you are interested in hiking, take a look at some of the best day hikes in Iceland.

 There are many exciting activities to be undertaken in Iceland.
 However, you should do so with the utmost care.
 Pay attention to weather conditions, avoid venturing into remote areas alone and always use local guides for difficult trails.
 There are tons of glaciers tours, volcano tours, and ice cave tours in Iceland to choose from, so you’re bound to find one that’s a perfect fit!